adamspd/django-appointment/README.md

 {% endblock %}
 ```

+These blocks are essential for the proper functioning of the application:
+- `customCSS` and `customJS` allow the application to inject the necessary styles and scripts.
+- `body` is where the main content of each page will be rendered.
+- `title` and `description` are used for SEO and are recommended but not strictly required.

-At least the block for css, body and js are required; otherwise the application will not work properly.
+At minimum, the blocks for CSS, body, and JS are required for the application to work properly.
-Jquery is also required to be included in the template.
+jQuery is also required to be included in the template.

-The title and description are optional but recommended for SEO purposes.

 See an example of a base.html template [here](https://github.com/adamspd/django-appointment/blob/main/appointment/templates/base_templates/base.html).